 I would recommend to take an excursion and dive into all of this.
 I will give you only one more advice: Don’t try to overview many things.
 Cover only the main masterpieces and spend more time with them.
 It’s art and not just a “must be visited place”.

 Finish your day in a good old restaurant which I really like.
 It is called “Stroganoff Steak House”.
 They have good English website: LINK.
 I don’t advertise it, just a frank recommendation.
-They serve best meat dishes in the city and my men also take their herring, which we often buy to take out after the dinner.
+They serve the best meatdishes in the city and my men also take their herring, which we often buy to take out after the dinner.

 After the restaurant, you can spend your time somewhere in a bar or club or visit my girls for erotic massage before to have a look at the bridge’s opening sightseeing.
-I just know at this time you’ll be really tired after Hermitage and there are not many places to relax before to go to bridges.
-A sensual erotic message is a really good choice.
+I just know at this time you’ll be exhausted after Hermitage and there are not many places to relax before to go to bridges.
+A sensual erotic massage is a fantastic choice.